jibingl/CCNA-CCNP/VLAN.md

 **VID** | 12 bits | Vlan ID of the destination.
 Value 0-4096/1-4094 |

 ## ROAS (Router on a Stack)
+Leverage on `subinterfaces` created on a physical interface.
 ```
 R1#config t
 R1(config)#interface g0/1